ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-setup-email.md

 > [!Note]
 > [!INCLUDE[prod_short](includes/prod_short.md)] will determine which address to display in the following order: <br><br> 1.
 The address specified in the **E-Mail** field on the **Approval User Setup** page for messages in a workflow. <br> 2.
 The address specified in the **Send As** field in the **SMTP Email Setup** page. <br> 3.
 The address specified in the **User ID** field in the **SMTP Email Setup** page. -->

-## Set Up Document Sending Profiles
+## Nastavení profilů odesílání dokladů
 You can save time by setting up a preferred method of sending sales documents for each of your customers.
 You won't have to select a sending option, such as whether to send the document by email or as an electronic document, every time you send a document.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).

 ## Optional: Set Up Email Logging in Exchange Online